daohoangson/js-tinhte-api/README.md

 const UsersMeComponent = hoc.ApiConsumer(UsersMeBase)
 ```

-Use the built component anywhere under ApiProvider sub-tree and it will always have access to `api`.
+Use the newly built component anywhere under Provider HOC sub-tree and it will have `props.api` setup.

 ```js
 const ContainerComponent = () => (